beauwilliams/DSCMQWebsite/README.md

 Success 😀 You should now see a prompt in your terminal with an IP address or URL where you can access the DSCMQ Website running locally on your computer

+### Deploy the site to Heroku

+_Install Heroku CLI and familiarise youself with it_

+We will create a heroku application and deploy it, using the "Procfile" located in the root directory of our project.
+It contains one instruction, "web: gunicorn wsgi:app" - which instructs Heroku to launch a your web app using Gunicorn as the http server

+_note: set your terminal to the project root directory first_

+`heroku create <name-to-give-app>`

+_check that a remote repository call heroku has been created_

+`git remote -v`

+Next we will push the master git repository, i.e this project to the heroku remote git repository we just created - it will also do some fancy stuff and deploy the app for us - neat!

+`git push heroku master`

+After a while the project will have been built and deployed and you should now see some output on your terminal confirming its success with link to your site.. see below first

+Lastly, and importantly, we need to create a 'Dyno' this is like a little virtual computer that runs our website on the heroku platform - otherwise we will see and error when running `heroku logs --tail` that suggests our web server is not running

+`heroku ps: scale web=1`

+Access your newly deployed site quickly

+`heroku open`

-### Recommended Editor
+### Recomended Editor

-I recommend VS Code, in part because you can run `code .` after you clone the repository in your terminal and then it will launch VS Code and you can finish the rest of the setup - its a nice workflow
+I recommend VS Code, in part because you can run `code .` after you clone the repository in your terminal and then it will launch VS Code and you can finish the rest of the setup of your environment - its a nice workflow

 ### Troubleshooting